monroews/EnvEngLabTextbook/Gas_Transfer/Gas_Transfer.rst

 Check for air leaks
 -------------------

  #.
 Fill the accumulator with air by selecting the "calibrate" state.
+(You may need to open needle valve :math:`N_1`.)
  #.
 After the accumulator is at high pressure, then close all solenoid valves by selecting the "Off" state.
  #.
 Check your system for air leaks by monitoring the accumulator pressure.
 If it drops over time, then check each tubing connection and if necessary push hard and twist to properly insert tubing into the quick connect tube fittings.
  #.
 If the leaking persists then check for other leaks.
 Possible leak sources include pipe thread connections, rough tubing ends at the instant tube fitting o-ring seal, or leaking solenoid valves.